 At first sight, this may look like the best option, right?
 Well, as I told you before, not for me!
 The reason is that – in my opinion – you get the worst from the 2 other options:

 - Second, you don’t have social benefits.

-Long story short, you’re going to be working a lot more than you thought – just out of fear what would happen if you lost your main customer.
+Long story short, you would more likely than not end up working a lot more than you thought – just out of fear of what would happen if you lost your main customer.
 Been there!!

-⇒ I think you know what my favorite option is… Right!
+I think you know what my favorite option is… Right!
 I choose to work when and where I want 😉 But this is something very personal, which depends on your personality, your life situation and so many other factors!
 What do you say?
-What type of work from home would you like to have?
+What type of work-from-home lifestyle would you like to have?
 Why?
 Leave your comments below this post!